valkheim/KTNE-IRL/README.md

 ## Protocol

-Master and slaves are communication using the following protocol which consists of a command type and a value that fit one byte.
+Master and slaves are communicating using the following protocol which consists of a command type and a value that fit one byte.
 Slaves can only respond to the master questions.
 Thus, a command number refers to a question and an answer.

 This table describes the questions asked by the master :